julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Keep your Folk First Aid Kit small, sacred, and real.
 For a curated introduction to the herbs every witch should know, see **[The Witch’s Herbal Starter Kit: 10 Essential Plants](/herbal-starter-kit)**.

 Want to grow your own healing herbs?
 Check **[How to Start a Real Witch’s Garden](/witch-garden)** for planting guidance and magical alignment.

 ---

+## Herbal Allies For Emotional Support

+Physical wounds were rarely treated alone in folk traditions — many healers believed emotional shock, grief, and fear slowed recovery, which is why plants were also chosen for the heart and nerves, not just the skin.

+If you want to explore herbs for body, mind and spirit healing, see **[Herbs For Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**.

+---